Whenever you read about civil servants in the news, half the time it’s about some new bonus they’re getting.

-The stability of civil service jobs is a big plus to many, especially as Singaporeans reel from last year’s spate of retrenchments.
+The stability of civil service jobs is a big plus to many, especially as some Singaporeans are still reeling from 2016’s seven-year high in retrenchments.

 Well, it is actually possible to be retrenched or fired from the civil service.
 The difference is that it’s a lot rarer, and we’re not likely to hear about in the news.